LangGraph runtime authorization

 Before and after Veto

 The left tab shows a standard LangGraph agent built with create_react_agent.
-The ToolNode executes everything unconditionally.
+The ToolNode executes requested tool calls without a policy decision.
 The right tab adds Veto inside each tool function.

 from langgraph.prebuilt import create_react_agent